 The long dark days of winter are almost behind us, and one of the first signs you’re likely to see is new vegetables and fruits turning up in the market or at your local farmer’s market.
 Here are a few of the new early spring arrivals you’ll want to experiment with.

 An expensive indulgence at other times of year, asparagus turns up everywhere in spring at a price anyone can afford.
-Asparagus is most nutritious when fresh, so don’t hang onto it too long, but steam lightly with lemon juice and butter, roast in olive oil, or add to eggs and make this unusual Spanish revuelto.
+Asparagus is most nutritious when fresh, so don’t hang onto it too long, but steam lightly with lemon juice and butter, roast in olive oil, or create a zesty salad with citrus or this mini asparagus fritatta.

 Artichokes, Fiber’s Friend